 A PHA's SEMAP certification is subject to HUD verification by an on-site confirmatory review at any time.

-Upon receipt of the PHA's SEMAP certification, HUD will rate the PHA's performance under each SEMAP indicator in accordance with program requirements.
+Upon receipt of COC's SEMAP certification, HUD will rate COC's performance under each SEMAP indicator in accordance with program requirements.

 HUD Verification Method